How to Create a Strong Password (That You'll Actually Remember)

 The Passphrase Method

-Four random words strung together — "correct-horse-battery-staple" — are long, memorable, and statistically stronger than most short complex passwords.
-This is the approach recommended by NIST (National Institute of Standards and Technology).
+Four random, unrelated words strung together, for example "correct horse battery staple," are long, memorable, and statistically stronger than most short complex passwords.
+This approach is recommended by the US National Institute of Standards and Technology (NIST) in their most recent digital identity guidelines.

-Use a password manager (Bitwarden, 1Password, Dashlane) to generate and store truly random strings like k9#mP2vQ!xLr4tN.
-You only need to remember one master password.
+For the majority of your accounts, use a password manager (Bitwarden, 1Password, and Dashlane are all well-regarded options) to generate and store truly random strings like k9#mP2vQ!xLr4tN.
+With a password manager, you only need to remember one strong master password.
+Every other account gets a unique, randomly generated credential.

-- Never store in plain text.
-Notes apps, Slack messages, and spreadsheets are not secure.
+Never store passwords in plain text.
+Notes apps, Slack messages, email drafts, and spreadsheets are not secure storage.
+All of these are accessible if your device is compromised.

 Ready to Generate a Secure Password?

-Our password generator creates cryptographically random passwords using your browser's built-in crypto API.
-Nothing is sent to a server — your password is generated entirely on your device.
+Our password generator creates cryptographically random passwords of any length and character set using your browser's built-in crypto API.
+Nothing is sent to a server — your password is generated entirely on your device and never logged.